pallets/flask/docs/config.rst

 Configuring from Environment Variables
 --------------------------------------

 In addition to pointing to configuration files using environment variables, you may find it useful (or necessary) to control your configuration values directly from the environment.
+Flask can be instructed to load all environment variables starting with a specific prefix into the config using :meth:`~flask.Config.from_prefixed_env`.

 Environment variables can be set in the shell before starting the server: